 46. Notice of meetings

-The Secretary must give a notice under this Part by –
+The Treasurer/Secretary must give a notice under this Part by –

 serving it on a member personally; or

 sending it by post by ordinary prepaid mail, email or facsimile to a member at the address, email address or facsimile number of the member appearing in the register of members.